Frequently Asked Questions - Burstcoin FAQs

 August 14th, 2014

 What is the minimum transaction fee?

-Minimum transaction fees were recently reduced with the pre-Dymaxion hard fork.
-The fee structure is now dynamic with pricing tiers that include cheap, standard, and priority.
-This fee structure will allow transactions to be prioritized in times of heavy volume.
+Minimum transaction fees are dynamic with pricing tiers that include cheap, standard, and priority.
+This fee structure allows transactions to be prioritized in times of heavy volume.
 The minimum transaction fee is now .007535.

 Maximum number of Burstcoins that can exist?

 Where can I find the numeric id for my account?

 In the BRS software, it can be found by clicking on “More Information” under the account balance.
 In Phoenix, it can be found by clicking on “Account Information” under the QR code in the upper left corner.